benji-35/kap-lib/README.md

 # Kap-Lib
-Kap-lib is a C lib that contain intresting things and complex action as string functions
+Kap-lib is a C lib that contain intresting things and complex action This library is available in c++ and c

 ## INCLUDE MAP
 | HEADER NAME | HEADERS CALL |